RicAuc/SeaSlugSpectra/bib/Classification_Guided_Colour_Palette.md

 ## Task Overview

-You are tasked with manually assigning each nudibranch image to **exactly one** of seven predefined **classification types** used in the *SeaSlugSpectra* project.
+You are tasked with manually assigning each nudibranch image to **exactly one** predefined **classification types**.
 These classification types describe the **visual structure of colour** and determine the appropriate method for palette extraction.
 Each classification type is documented in `palette_metadata.json`, and includes:

 - **`visual_signature`**: Describes the formal colour structure of the image
 - **`nudibranch_signature`**: Biological analogy based on pigmentation pattern